GE shares fall on report that its finances are worse than disclosed

-(Reuters) - General Electric (GE.N) shares fell 7.5% on Thursday after Harry Markopolos, the whistleblower in the Bernard Madoff Ponzi scheme case, said GE’s financial filings were masking the depths of its financial problems.
+(Reuters) - General Electric (GE.N) shares fell as much as 15% on Thursday after fraud investigator Harry Markopolos, who blew the whistle on Bernard Madoff’s Ponzi scheme, said GE was concealing deep financial problems.

-In a 175-page research report, Markopolos accused GE of hiding $38.1 billion in potential losses and asserted that the company’s cash situation was far worse than it had disclosed.
+In a 175-page report, Markopolos accused GE of hiding $38.1 billion in potential losses and asserted that the company’s cash situation was far worse than it had disclosed.

 “GE’s true debt to equity ratio is 17:1, not 3:1, which will undermine its credit status,” Markopolos said.